KorAP/Kustvakt/README.md

-Open ```full/src/main/resource/default-config.xml``` and search for the Spring bean with id="flyway".
+Open ```full/src/main/resource/default-config.xml``` and search for the Spring bean with id "flyway".

-Change the dataSource property to refer to the Spring bean with id="dataSource".
+Change the dataSource property to refer to the Spring bean with id "dataSource".
 <pre>
 &lt;property name="dataSource" ref="dataSource" /&gt;
 </pre>